ldnelson16/ldnelson16/README.md

 <img height="40" width="40" src="./img/spark.jpeg">&nbsp;&nbsp;
 <img height="40" width="40" src="./img/cantor.png">&nbsp;&nbsp;

-Computer Engineering Student with extensive experience in various industry technologies.
+Computer Science Student with extensive experience in various programming and software fields.
-Actively seeking opportunities to learn about and explore fields such as . . .
+Actively seeking to learn about and explore opportunities such as advanced computer vision, natural language processing, and many more.

 ## Notable Projects

-- 1
+- [www.lukednelson.com</a>](https://www.lukednelson.com) - My website which features a Python backend for scraping college football recruiting data from four major sources, constructing an interactive database, and planning to add a task planner and a portfolio of GitHub projects.
-- 2
+- [Word Search](github.com/ldnelson16/wordsearch) - Word Search creator which will create a word search based on a given width and height dimension, and user inputted words.
+Built to showcase budding C++ data structures and algorithms skills.
-- 3
+- [Traffic Optimization](github.com/ldnelson16/trafficoptimizer) - A project which I am currently working on, which I will create a model that given traffic data about a city, can suggest a more optimal timing of city streetlight timings to increase the flow of traffic.
+I plan to complete this and hopefully showcase to local governments to improve city traffic infrastructure.

 ## Skills